Investcorp attracts bidders for Armacell: sources

-Private equity investors Charterhouse, Pamplona, Equistone, HgCapital, Goldman Sachs Private Equity as well as a U.S.-based producer of building materials have placed tentative bids, the people said, adding final bids are due in mid-March.
+Private equity investors Charterhouse CHCAP.UL, Pamplona, Equistone, HgCapital (HGT.L), Goldman Sachs Private Equity (GS.N) as well as a U.S.-based producer of building materials have placed tentative bids, the people said, adding final bids are due in mid-March.

-If it was valued in line with peers, Armacell would fetch a price tag of 490 to 630 million euros as it expects to post earnings before interest, tax, depreciation and amortization (EBITDA) of 70 million euros this year.
+On that basis, Armacell would fetch a price of 490 million to 630 million euros as it expects to post earnings before interest, tax, depreciation and amortization of 70 million euros this year.

 Germany-headquartered Armacell says it is the world's largest maker of flexible insulation, claiming 40 percent of the market, with its products used to lag pipes and ductwork in large buildings such as factories and schools.